top of page

 The most popular chemical used in the treatment of water is called alum, which is aluminum sulfate.
 It works as a coagulant -- i.e., agglomerating tiny impurities into larger particles that can be removed by precipitation and filtration.

 Zinc, copper, and magnesium sulfate also act as coagulants in water, although they are less than half as effective as aluminum sulfate.
-Still, part of the reason that the water stays so clear when we add these salts is because they make the filtration more efficient.
+Still, part of the reason that the water stays so clear when adding these salts is because they make the filtration more efficient.

-So why don't we recommend addition of aluminum to your Forge, to get the coagulation boost it has to offer?
+So why don't I recommend addition of aluminum to your ice bath, to get the coagulation boost it has to offer?

 Because aluminum is neither anti-microbial, nor a human micronutrient.
-Some studies have associated aluminum exposure with Alzheimer's, and when it comes to brain health, we're not taking any chances.
+Some studies have associated aluminum exposure with Alzheimer's (e.g., Zhang et al. 2021), and when it comes to brain health, I'm not taking any chances.

 About the Author